 EE 500C/491 students

 Please note that the Colloquium does not meet every week.
 Credit for EE 500C / EE 491 is attendance based.
-For spring quarter 2018, you must attend at least eight Colloquium talks to obtain credit (1 credit for the quarter) — the exact number will be announced when the speakers are announced.
+You must attend the majority of Colloquium talks to obtain credit (1 credit for the quarter) — the exact number will be announced when the speakers are announced.

 All students must sign the sign-in sheet provided at the back of the lecture theater between 10:20am and 10:40am to verify your attendance.
 At 10:40am, the sign-up sheets are removed.
 If you are not signed in at the beginning of the lecture, you will be considered absent.
 There are no exceptions to this policy.
 Credit is attendance based.
 All students must sign the sign-up sheet provided in the lecture theater to verify attendance (no exceptions).